Feeding and caring for your baby

 UNICEF’s Baby Friendly Initiative

-We are extremely proud to have been awarded re-accreditation as a Baby Friendly Hospital by UNICEF Baby Friendly Initiative Accreditation in 2017.
+We are extremely proud to have been awarded re-accreditation as a Baby Friendly Hospital by UNICEF Baby Friendly Initiative Accreditation in 2023.
 Details of our award can be found on the UNICEF website where you will find evidence based practical information about caring for your baby, breastfeeding and formula feeding.

-This Trust supports the right of all parents to make informed choices about feeding and caring for their baby.
-All Trust staff will support you in your decisions.
-We believe that breastfeeding is the healthiest way to feed your baby due to its unique ingredients.
-We recognise the important health and emotional benefits which breastfeeding provides for both you and your child.
-We therefore encourage you to breastfeed your baby.
-We know for a small number this is not possible due to certain medications or illness.
-If you are concerned please get in touch with your midwife who can provide you with evidence based information about medication and breastfeeding as we can help and support you.
+This Trust supports the right of all parents to make informed choices about infant feeding.
+We aim to create an environment and a culture where you feel staff will support you in your decision.
+We believe that breastfeeding is the healthiest way to feed your baby and we recognise the important health and emotional benefits which breastfeeding provides for both you and your child.

 Ways in Which We Will Help You to Feed Your Baby Successfully